Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Introduction

 To the best of our knowledge, there has been limited and only recent activity towards linking privacy legislation and respective repository activities.
 Our work complements attempts that use other sources to understand data privacy considerations in software systems, such as analyses of Reddit discussions~\citep{li2021developers,parsons2023understanding}, Q\&A sites on privacy~\citep{tahaei2020understanding}, and recent work that analyzes GitHub pull requests, commits, and issues~\citep{franke2024exploratory,kapitsaki2024gdpr,datler2023intended,sangaroonsilp2023taxonomy,hennig2026whos}.

 We have chosen GitHub as our data source because it hosts a vast amount of software data, providing a good reflection of the typical issues developers face when dealing with privacy legislation.
-Initially, we collected all available issues that mentioned privacy laws: GDPR, CCPA, CPRA, and the Data Protection Act (DPA).
+Initially, we collected all available issues that mentioned privacy laws: GDPR, CCPA, CPRA, and the UK Data Protection Act 2018 (DPA).
+We are considering UK DPA as it sits alongside GDPR.
 After appropriate filtering, we were left with 32,820 issues from 13,227 repositories spanning from April 2016 (official adoption month of GDPR by the European Parliament and Council) to June 2024.
 We then performed automated analysis on the filtered issues, while a manual examination was conducted on a sample of 1,186 issues.
 We focused specifically on privacy legislation compliance, examining issues that address aspects such as user rights from the legislation (e.g., right to information) and law-specific principles (e.g., purpose limitation) because these elements represent the actionable requirements developers must implement to ensure legal compliance (two indicative example issues are depicted in~\figurename~\ref{fig:issues-examples-screenshots}).